camptocamp/helm-application/values.md

     - **`failedJobsHistoryLimit`** _(integer)_: CronJob - failedJobsHistoryLimit.
     - **`concurrencyPolicy`** _(string)_: CronJob - concurrencyPolicy.
 Must be one of: `["Allow", "Forbid", "Replace"]`.
     - **`volumeClaimTemplates`** _(array)_: The volume claim templates, the key is the name of the volume claim template.
-    - **`volumes`** _(object)_: The volumes configuration, the key is the name of the volume, if `secret.secretName` or `configMap.name` is not defined, or defined to 'self' the internal one will be used, use 'self-metadata' for the metadata ConfigMap.
+    - **`volumes`** _(object)_: The volumes configuration, the key is the name of the volume, if `secret.secretName` or `configMap.name` is not defined, or defined to 'self' the internal one will be used, use 'self-metadata' for the metadata ConfigMap, 'self-external-secret' for the external secret.
     - **`pdb`** _(object)_: The Pod disruption budget configuration.
 Cannot contain additional properties.
 Default: `{"enabled": true, "maxUnavailable": 1}`.
       - **`enabled`** _(boolean)_: Enable the Pod disruption budget.
 Default: `true`.
       - **`minAvailable`** _(integer)_: The minimum number of Pods available.